thijsnijhof/wren-js-task/README.md

 Logic that must be factored in:

-a) The probability of a female sheep giving birth after mating is 50%
+1) The probability of a female sheep giving birth after mating is 50%
-b) Branded sheep must be highlighted in green
+2) Branded sheep must be highlighted in green
-c) Branded sheep are not able to breed
+3) Branded sheep are not able to breed

 It's up to you how you represent the field, this can be anything from a HTML table to a fully rendered WebGL canvas.
 Use common sense to define your rules about which sheep can breed with each other, and include them when you return your submission.